splunk/public-o11y-docs/admin/user-management/teams/associate-team.rst

 --------------------------------------------------------------------------------

 You can only link a detector to a team if you have write permission for the detector.
 To learn more, see :ref:`detector-manage-permissions`.

+To link a detector to a team from the landing page, follow these steps:

+#.
+From the :guilabel:`Active alerts` section, select the :guilabel:`Edit detectors` button.
+#.
+Select the detector you want to add from the modal, and then select :guilabel:`Add`.

+To link a dashboard group to a team from the :guilabel:`Team page setup`, follow these steps:

+#.
+From the team's landing page, select the :guilabel:`Team details` button, and then select :guilabel:`Edit page`.
+#.
+On the :guilabel:`Team page setup` page, go to the :guilabel:`Detectors` section and select :guilabel:`Edit detectors`.
+Add detectors to your team from the modal.
+#.
+Select :guilabel:`Add`.

 You can link a detector to a team when you are viewing the :guilabel:`Detectors` tab on the :guilabel:`Detectors & SLOs` page or when you are viewing a specific detector.